fodoole/qeen-analytics-sdk/README.md

 - `contentServingId`: The ID of the content serving request.
 Use `"0"` if no optimized content was rendered.
 - `contentId`: The ID of the content being displayed.
-- `idleTime`: The maximum time before a session is reset due to user inactivitiy in milliseconds.
+- `idleTime`: The maximum time before a session is reset due to user inactivity in milliseconds.
 Defaults to 5 minutes and can be up to 10 minutes.
 - `clickEvents`: An array of custom click event configurations.
 - `scrollEvents`: An array of custom scroll event configurations.